kstenerud/safe-encoding/safe32-specification.md

 The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same order as the data it represents.

-In order to make human input less error-prone, the following substitutions are allowed in the encoded text:

- * Uppercase letters may be substituted for lowercase letters (for example, `A` may be substituted for `a`).
- * `o` and `O` may be substituted for `0`.

-A human may input substitutes.
-A decoder must accept substitutes.
-An encoder must not output substitutes.

 Whitespace
 ----------

-An encoded stream may contain whitespace as needed by the medium it will be transferred across.
-For example, some mediums may have a maximum line length, or require indentation.
+An encoded stream may contain whitespace at any point.

-For human input, it may be helpful to break up long sequences into shorter chunks using whitespace to make the sequence easier to input without losing your place.

-It is up to the encoder or human to decide when and how whitespace will occur.
-Whitespace may occur at any point in the data stream.
 A decoder must accept and discard all whitespace characters while processing the stream.

 For the purposes of this spec, only the following characters qualify as whitespace: